 GLPI logo

-GLPI uses open source (free); paid cloud and support subscriptions pricing, runs on cloud / on-prem, supports Web, and Free self-hosted version always available.
+GLPI uses open source (free self-hosted); per-agent cloud hosting and support subscriptions pricing, runs on cloud / on-prem, supports Web, and Self-hosted version is permanently free; GLPI Network Cloud offers a trial.

 Written by RajatFact-checked by Chandrasmita